awsdocs/aws-cost-management-user-guide/doc_source/billing-limits.md

-# Limits<a name="billing-limits"></a>
+# Quotas and Restrictions<a name="billing-limits"></a>

-The following table describes the current limits within Billing and Cost Management\.
+The following table describes the current quotas, restrictions, and naming constraints within Billing and Cost Management\.

 **Topics**
 + [Budgets](#limits-budgets)